Nonparametric Bayesian volatility learning under microstructure noise: Discussion

 \section{Discussion}

 In this paper we studied a practical nonparametric Bayesian approach to volatility learning under microstructure noise.
 From the statistical theory point of view, the problem is much more difficult than volatility learning from noiseless observations.
-Hence, accurate inference on volatility under microstructure noise requires large amounts of data, which, fortunately, are available in financial applications.
-On the other hand, it becomes important to devise a learning method that scales well with the size of the data.
-This is indeed the case for the technique we study in this work.
-Our prior specification and a deliberate, but asymptotically harmless misspecification of the drift by taking $b\equiv 0$ are clever choices which enable to combine our earlier work in \cite{gugu18} with FFBS algorithm for Gaussian linear state space models.
-This directly gives a conceptually simple algorithm (Gibbs sampler) to obtain samples from the posterior, from which measures of inferential uncertainty can be extracted in a straightforward way.
-Given the promising results we have obtained, we plan to further pursue the current research direction for exploring for example online Bayesian learning of the volatility.
-This may require the use of sequential Monte Carlo methods (see, e.g., \cite{cappe07}).
-Another very interesting topic is to explicitly account for the possible presence of jumps in financial time series within the statistical model.
+Hence, accurate inference on volatility under microstructure noise requires large amounts of data.
+Fortunately, these are available in financial applications.
+On the other hand, design of a learning method that scales well with data becomes important.
+Our specification of the prior and a deliberate, but asymptotically harmless misspecification of the drift by taking $b\equiv 0$ are clever choices that enable us to combine our earlier work in \cite{gugu18} with the FFBS algorithm for Gaussian linear state space models.
+This gives a conceptually simple and fast algorithm (Gibbs sampler) to obtain samples from the posterior, from which inferences can be drawn in a straightforward way.
+A very interesting topic for future research within our approach is to explicitly account for the possible presence of jumps in financial time series.